Healthdirect Free Australian health advice you can count on.

 What are the symptoms of thyroid cancer?

-These symptoms can be caused by other problems, so if you notice any of them see your doctor as soon as possible.
+These symptoms can also be caused by other problems.
+If you notice any of them, don’t assume you have cancer, but do see your doctor as soon as possible.

 What causes thyroid cancer?

-Doctors don't yet know what causes thyroid cells to become cancerous, although exposure to radiation and certain genetic factors are known to increase the risk of thyroid cancer.
+Doctors don't yet know what causes thyroid cells to become cancerous, but there are some risk factors:

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.